American Express Platinum Card® Review: Luxury Perks for a Luxury Price

 Capital One Venture X Rewards Credit Card

-• Rewards rate: 10x miles on hotels and rental cars booked through Capital One Travel; 5x miles on flights and vacation rentals booked through Capital One Travel; 2x miles on all other purchases
+• 10x miles on hotels and rental cars booked through Capital One Travel

-• Welcome offer: Earn 75,000 bonus miles when you spend $4,000 on purchases in the first 3 months from account opening, equal to $750 in travel
+LIMITED-TIME OFFER: Earn 100,000 bonus miles once you spend $10,000 on purchases in the first 6 months from account opening - equal to $1,000 in travel

 For a solid alternative, the Capital One Venture X Rewards Credit Card is a more affordable option.
-Like The Platinum Card, the Capital One Venture X is also focused on travel rewards, as you’ll earn the most miles for travel purchases.
+Like The Platinum Card®, the Capital One Venture X is also focused on travel rewards, as you’ll earn the most miles for travel purchases.

 The Venture X gives you lounge access and $300 in annual travel credits (for bookings through Capital One Travel).